After Lanzarote we head on to Tenerife where we meet Lucka and Micke who just arrived the day before and have a appartment close to Puerto de la Cruz.

 No problem, let’s go to La Gomera, anyway we always wanted to see that mountainous island in the West of Tenerife, and also we wanted to make a testrun of our watermaker and to test the repaired sails.

-So after a short period of struggling with divers commissioning problems we are happy that everything runs well, and soon we taste our first de-salinated water 😉 .
+So after a short period of struggling with diverse commissioning problems we are happy that everything runs well, and soon we taste our first de-salinated water 😉 .

 Also we are very much impressed by the rowers preparing to go 3000 miles over to Antigua, and we cannot imagine, how it is in such small boats.